Go Back

 3. Technical Uncertainty

-You must have faced uncertainty during the project, not knowing how or if a product or process could be developed or improved.
-This includes uncertainty around:
+You must have faced uncertainty during the project — not knowing if or how a product or process could be developed or improved.
+This can include uncertainty in:

 Capability